lairds History, Family Crest & Coats of Arms

 The surname lairds was first found in Berwickshire, a lieutenancy area and historic county on the Scottish Borders.
 Literally, the surname means a "laird" or "landlord" and is obviously an occupational surname.
 Another sources claim the name means "lord" as in "Lord of the manor," but we feel the former translation is more appropriate.
 The earliest record of the name was Roger Lawird or Lauird of Berwick who made an agreement with the Abbey of Kelso relating to his land in Waldefgat, Berwick in 1257.

-Important Dates for the lairds family
+Early History of the lairds family

 This web page shows only a small excerpt of our lairds research.
 Another 98 words (7 lines of text) covering the years 1296, 1552, 1781, 1782 and are included under the topic Early lairds History in all our PDF Extended History products and printed products wherever possible.